hashicorp/terraform-website/content/source/docs/enterprise/before-installing/rhel-requirements.html.md

 ## Install Requirements

 * A [supported version](https://www.terraform.io/docs/enterprise/before-installing/index.html#operating-system-requirements) of RedHat Enterprise Linux.
-* Docker 1.13.1 (available in RHEL extras), or Docker EE version 17.06 through 18.x (Docker v19.x is currently unsupported.)
+* Docker 1.13.1 (available in RHEL extras), or Docker EE version 17.06 through 19.03.8.
 The later versions are not available in the standard RHEL yum repositories.
    * For Docker EE, [these](https://docs.mirantis.com/docker-enterprise/v3.1/dockeree-products/docker-engine-enterprise/dee-linux/rhel.html) are the explicit RHEL instructions to follow.
    * For Docker from RHEL extras, the following should enable the RHEL extras repository:
       * `yum-config-manager --enable rhel-7-server-extras-rpms`